Devin Booker's Status For Suns-Bucks Game

 The Suns are the best team in the NBA with a 51-12 record in the 63 games that they have played in so far this season.

-They are currently the first seed in the Western Conference, and are eight games in front of the Golden State Warriors, who are the next closest team.
+They are currently the first seed in the Western Conference, and are eight games in front of the Memphis Grizzlies, who are the next closest team.

 In their last ten games they have gone an impressive 8-2, and have won two games in a row.